-Jes Rust, born 1963, completed his studies in geology, palaeontology and zoology at Göttingen and Kiel.
+Jes Rust, born 1963, completed his studies in geology, paleontology, and zoology at Göttingen and Kiel.
 His thesis dealt with the evolution of fossil snails living in the fresh and brackish waters of prehistoric Greece.
-His assistantship at the Institute of Zoology in Göttingen between 1993 and 1999 was followed by his appointment in 2001 as professor of invertebrate palaeontology and insect phylogeny at the University of Bonn.
+His assistantship at the Institute of Zoology in Göttingen between 1993 and 1999 was followed by his appointment in 2001 as professor of invertebrate paleontology and insect phylogeny at the University of Bonn.

-Rainer Willmannholds a chair in zoology at Göttingen University, is director of its Zoological Museum, and is co-founder of its Centre for Biodiversity and Ecology Research.
+Rainer Willmannholds a chair in zoology at Göttingen University, is director of its Zoological Museum, and is cofounder of its Centre for Biodiversity and Ecology Research.
 A specialist in phylogenetics and evolution, he conducts research into biodiversity and its history.

 “The Cabinet of Natural Curiosities is one of the most important natural history books of all time, with detailed illustrations on every item in his collection.
 The exquisite reproductions showcased here are from a rare, hand coloured original manuscript.
 Both scientifically accurate and vibrantly attractive, they depict exotic plants, insects, colourful birds and butterflies, and species that are now extinct.
 It is an intriguing snapshot of a lifetime’s obsession – and of natural science in one of its most fascinating periods.”